agude/agude.github.io/_drafts/2021-05-24-data_science_job_spectrum.md

 ## The Spectrum

 But data science did not just split in two or even three pieces.
 It expanded into a full spectrum of roles.
-You could break up these data roles across multiple axises, but I find just one works pretty well: **Engineeriness** That is, how close is the role to a traditional software engineering role?
+You could define the difference between these roles along multiple axises, but I find just one works pretty well:
+**Engineeriness** That is, how close the role is to a traditional software engineering role?

-On one side you have roles that work almost entirely with data and domain-specific languages for data access and processing.
-As you move towards the other end you start working with "lower-level" languages and often less on the contents on the data and more on supportive tooling around it.
+On the "low engineeriness" side of the spectrum you have roles that work almost entirely with data and domain-specific languages for data access and processing.
+As you move towards the other end you start working with "lower-level" languages and often less on the content on the data and more on supportive tooling around it.

-As a spectrum, a job can fall anywhere on it.
+A specific job can fall anywhere on the spectrum, but the job title will give you a rough idea of where.
 Here are five common job titles in a rough order from least to most "engineery".
-Of course in the real world these jobs often overlap heavily with their neighbors.
+Of course, in the real world, these jobs often overlap heavily with their neighbors.

 ### Business Analyst

-Builds entirely internally facing things.
-Reports, dashboards,

-Tools: SQL, Tableau, Spreadsheets
+A _business analyst_[^biz] uses data to help the company understand what has happened, what is happening, and what will likely happen so they can make better decisions.
+Their primary deliverables are internal-facing reports, dashboards, and presentations.
+They are generally really adapt at SQL and making data visualizations, but are less likely to use general-purpose languages like Python.

+[^biz]: Sometimes data analyst, business intelligence analyst, or even data
+    scientist.

 ### Data Scientist

+A _data scientist_[^ds]

+[^ds]: Also product data scientist.

 Tools: Python, Jupyter notebooks, Pandas, R